SA-Z09/SudokuPuzzle/README.md

 # SudokuPuzzle

-This is a project i did when i was learning Python
+This a begineer friendly project

 So basically I wanted to represent a sudoku pattern